rickchau90/ELK-Stack-Project1/README.md

 ### Access Policies

-The machines on the internal network are not exposed to the public Internet.
+The ELK server and jumpbox server are on the internal network and are not exposed to the public Internet.
+For security reasons, connection to these servers are only allowed through SSH.

 Only  webserver 1 and 2 machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses: